nhantrantrong/api/README.md

 - Then You can access the student app on the url http://localhost:8081/student/list

 ## Noted:
-- Test files Name should be Endswith Test to be able to recognize and execute by Junit
+- Test files Name should be Ended with `Test` or `Tests` to be able to recognize and execute by Junit

 ## Test execution locally
 - Run a single test: